irgroup/DIS22_ARTS_Project/labeling_interface/README.md

 Now you can attach with your IDE (we would recommend VS Code) to the docker container ([Attaching with VS Code](https://code.visualstudio.com/docs/devcontainers/attach-container)).

+Once you are attached, select the path “/workspace” as the folder in which you are working.
+You should then see the files located in the “./src” folder on the host on the left-hand side of the VS Code explorer.

 ## Rating interface
+Open a terminal in VS Code and navigate to the folder where the file rating_interface.py is located.

 Run `streamlit run rating_interface.py` to start your local instance of the labeling interface server.